smirarab/pasta/README.txt

 Please check your results carefully, and contact us if you have questions, suggestions or other feedback.

-We are aware the the error-reporting needs work.
+We are aware that the error-reporting needs work.
 If the software fails to produce output files despite the fact it announces that it is finished, then an error has occurred.
 We are working on having SATe give useful error messages.
 In the meantime, please contact us for help if you experience problems running